 Lots of people make the mistake of thinking that social use covers them for pretty much everything, including driving to work – unfortunately it doesn’t.

-If you drive to work in your car, or even if you drive to the train station each day, you will need social and commuting use on your policy.
+If you drive to work in your car, or even if you drive to the train station each day, you will need commuting use on your policy.
 If your drive to different sites during the working day or use your car in relation to your work you would need business use, and couriers using their car need to choose Carriage of goods for hire and reward.

 When you arrange your car insurance cover you need to tell us about any modifications and optional extras on your car as not all types can be covered.